Every week or so, I see a new robotic system pop up in my social feed. I do a bit of research and digging around and move on to other things.

-Final retail price will be at $3,200 but it comes at a 50% discount until the end of May.
+The final retail price will be at $3,200 but it comes at a 50% discount until the end of May.

 The price tag is high and if one looks at the competition in the home robot market, it’s hard to predict Misty’s success.
 In comparison, Jibo is reasonably priced at $899 but I have been receiving a stream of $200 offers to purchase one.
 Jibo comes from a very talented team, relies on skills, integrates with IFTTT, has character, etc. It is an excellent product but I don’t know if sales are following (the WSJ’s first review was brutal).